Arithmetic expressions <expr>

 Check for existence of variables (V.P., V.L., V.S., V.E.) / parameters / M/H functions / macros |

-EXIST [<Variable/ Parameter/ M function/ H function/ Macro>] | $IF EXIST[V.P.MYVAR] == TRUE $IF EXIST[V.L.MYARRAY[0]] == TRUE * $IF EXIST[P1] != TRUE $IF EXIST[M55] == TRUE $IF EXIST[H20] == TRUE $IF EXIST["Macro1"] == TRUE *For arrays with valid indices! |
+EXIST [<Variable/ Parameter/ M function/ H function/ macro_name>] | $IF EXIST[V.P.MYVAR] == TRUE $IF EXIST[V.L.MYARRAY[0]] == TRUE * $IF EXIST[P1] != TRUE $IF EXIST[M55] == TRUE $IF EXIST[H20] == TRUE $IF EXIST["Macro1"] == TRUE *For arrays with valid indices! |

-Determine the size of an array Dimension of variables (V.P., V.L.,V.S., V.E.) / parameters |
+Determining the size of an array dimension of variables (V.P., V.L., V.S., V.E.) / parameters |

 SIZEOF [<Array_name>, <Dimension>]

-Determine smaller value | MIN [x,y] | P1 = MIN [P2, P3] |
+Determine greater value | MIN [x,y] | P1 = MIN [P2, P3] |

 Determine greater value | MAX [x,y] | P1 = MAX [P2, P3] |

-larger value sign | SIGN [..] | P1 = SIGN [P2] results in positive values: 1 negative values: -1 Zero: 0 |
+Determine sign | SIGN [..] | P1 = SIGN [P2] results in positive values: 1 negative values: -1 Zero: 0 |

-Encryption functions:
+Encryption function:

 Encrypted data can then be saved to file with #MSG SAVE, for example, or supplied to the PLC by V.E. variables.

-Encrypt string | ENCRYPT ["Key", "String" ] |
+Encrypt string | ENCRYPT ["key", "string"] |

 Programing Example